kohler/hotcrp/devel/apidoc/submissions.md

 ### Responses

-If the modification succeeds, the response’s `paper` property contains the modified submission object.
+The `valid` response property is `true` if and only if the modification was valid.
+In non-dry-run requests, `"valid": true` indicates that database changes were committed.

-The `change_list` property is a list of names of the modified fields.
+The `change_list` response property lists any modified field names.
 New submissions have `"pid"` as the first item in the list. `change_list` contains fields that the request *attempted* to modify; successful requests, erroneous requests, and dry-run requests can all return nonempty `change_list`s.

-The `valid` property is `true` if and only if the modification was valid.
-In non-dry-run requests, `valid: true` indicates that database changes were committed.
+The response returns the modified submission object `paper` property contains the modified submission object.

 Dry-run requests return `change_list` and `valid` properties, but not `paper` properties, since no modifications are performed.